Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Monte-Carlo Estimation.md

 - It states that the expected value of a function $f(x)$ under a probability distribution $p(x)$  can be approximated by averaging the values of $f(x)$ over a number of samples.
 - This method involves using sample trajectories to estimate the value function, which represents the expected future reward if an agent is in a state and follows a policy.

-The image you provided explains the concept of **First Visit Monte Carlo** estimates in reinforcement learning (RL), particularly for estimating the value functions of states based on complete episodes of interaction with the environment.
-This approach is part of a broader set of Monte Carlo (MC) methods used in RL.
-Let's break down the explanation and methodology:

 ## First Visit Monte Carlo
 This method estimates the value of a state by averaging the returns following the first visits to that state over multiple episodes.
 ![[Pasted image 20240708104420.png#invert|600]]